elastic/elasticsearch/libs/entitlement/tools/securitymanager-scanner/src/README.md

 ```shell
 ./gradlew :libs:entitlement:tools:securitymanager-scanner:run
 ```
-The output of the tool is a CSV file, with one line for each entry-point, columns separated by `;`
+The output of the tool is a CSV file, with one line for each entry-point, columns separated by `TAB`

 The columns are:
 1. Module name